 Virtually every home has some amount of mold and its presence should not pose a threat.
 Molds produce allergens and irritants which in rare instances can cause reactions in sensitive individuals if inhaled or touched.
 However there are no established health-based standards for acceptable levels of mold or other biological agents in indoor air.
-We always inspect for organic growth and if an unreasonable amount is observed or suspected we will advise on further action.
+Mold inspections are not a part of a home inspection but if an unreasonable amount of organic growth is observed or suspected we will advise on further action.
 This usually involves identifying the cause, correcting and cleaning the area.

 Asbestos is a mineral fiber that was used in construction materials prior to 1980.
 If those fibers become airborne and if inhaled in high doses can damage lung tissues.
 Suspect building materials include Vermiculite insulation, pipe wrap, floor tiles, textured paint, siding, etc. If asbestos is suspected the usual recommendation is to leave it undisturbed or encapsulate it.
 There are millions of homes in the US with asbestos and generally most household asbestos is fairly stable.
 The only health hazard comes when asbestos is damaged or manipulated.

 If you’re concerned or if renovation is planned, testing is the only way to verify the presence of asbestos.
 We can take samples using approved protocols and send them to a certified lab for analysis.
 If asbestos is identified, a certified mitigation company must be used to safely remove the hazard.